Suspect in council member’s shooting has ties to Clarksburg

 CLARKSBURG, W.Va (WDTV) - Antonio Dejesus, 32, is from Wilmington Delaware and authorities say he’s had run ins with police before.

-Dejesus pled guilty in 2014 to trafficking heroin in Harrison county.
-He was sentenced to 46 months in prison.
+Dejesus was sentenced in 2014 to 46 months in prison for trafficking heroin in Harrison county.
 Now Dejesus is charged with malicious wounding and first-degree robbery.
 Officials say a family member of Dejesus was in the area.

 “He has more ties to west Virginia then he does here,” said Delaware Supervisory Deputy Jerel Mitchell.